 In order to tackle the difficulties arising in the proof for non-normal populations, we derive a novel representation of the log-likelihood test statistic involving random quadratic forms without imposing restrictive distributional assumptions.
 For this purpose, we perform a QR-decomposition for the (sub)data matrices.
-Such QR-decompositions are useful in a broader context: \cite{wang2018} used this tool in order to derive the logarithmic law of the sample covariance matrix for the case $p/n \to 1$ near singularity, while \cite{heiny2021} investigated the log-determinant of the sample correlation matrix under infinite fourth moment.
-These papers were partially inspired by works of \cite{nguyen_vu} and \cite{bao2015}, in which the authors proved Girko's logarithmic law for a general random matrix with independent entries and brought his “method of perpendiculars” \citep[see][]{girko1998refinement} on a mathematically rigorous level.
+Such QR-decompositions are useful in a broader context: The authors of \cite{wang2018} used this tool in order to derive the logarithmic law of the sample covariance matrix for the case $p/n \to 1$ near singularity, while \cite{heiny2021} investigated the log-determinant of the sample correlation matrix under infinite fourth moment.
+These papers were partially inspired by works of \cite{nguyen_vu, bao2015}, in which the authors proved Girko's logarithmic law for a general random matrix with independent entries and brought his “method of perpendiculars” \citep[see][]{girko1998refinement} to a mathematically rigorous level.
 Via our representation, we are in the position to decompose the test statistic into three parts: we will prove that the dominating linear term satisfies a central limit theorem for martingale difference schemes, while the quadratic term converges to constant and the remainders are asymptotically negligible.
-Heuristically, this decomposition can be motivated by Taylor's expansion $\log(1+x) = x - x^2/2 + \mathcal{O}(x^3)$, though one needs more delicate arguments in order to justify this step mathematically correct. \\ This work is structured as follows.
-In Section \ref{sec_test_uncor}, we present a CLT for the log-likelihood ratio test of a block-diagonal covariance matrix under the null hypothesis.
-Here, the number of blocks may increase together with dimension of the data and sample size while we do not assume that the data is generated by a normal distribution.
-As a corollary, the distribution of a test for a diagonal covariance matrix is derived.
-In Section \ref{sec_test_eq_cov}, we apply our method to another classical likelihood ratio test and provide the asymptotic distribution of the log-likelihood ratio test on the equality of many large covariance matrices.
-The main results of Section \ref{sec_test_uncor} and \ref{sec_test_eq_cov} are proven in Section \ref{sec_proofs}.
-We illustrate our findings with a simulation study in Section \ref{sec_sim}.
+Heuristically, this decomposition can be motivated by Taylor's expansion $\log(1+x) = x - x^2/2 + \mathcal{O}(x^3)$, though one needs more delicate arguments in order to justify this step mathematically correct.